 Heavy-duty trucks could be getting cheaper.
+Relief of excise tax on heavy-duty trucks could be in the near future.
 Here’s how Congress may make it happen.

 Excise taxes are not new in America.
 The government has used these taxes on specific goods to raise federal money for centuries.
 When heavy-duty trucks were first manufactured in the early 19th century, the government didn’t waste much time utilizing the large vehicles as a new source of federal income.
 The excise tax on heavy-duty trucks began in 1917 to help pay for the cost of World War I. Today, however, many argue that the excise tax on large trucks is no longer necessary and is debilitating to the American economy.
 Republican representative Doug LaMalfa has proposed a bill (H.R.
 2946—Heavy Truck, Tractor, and Trailer Retail Federal Excise Tax Repeal Act of 2017) that would eliminate the 12% excise tax on heavy-duty trucks.